karefyllidis/black-box-optimization/README.md

 ```
 black-box-optimization/
-├── phase_a_training/            # Your learning materials
+├── phase_a_training/            # Training materials and practice work (NOT git tracked)
-│   ├── week03/
+│   ├── docs/                    # Course materials and documentation
-│   ...
-│   └── week12/
+│   └── notebooks/               # Training notebooks and exercises
 │
 ├── src/                        # Your main codebase (production-quality)
-│   ├── optimizers/             # Note: All .py files are placeholders (dummy for now)
+│   ├── optimizers/             # Note: All .py files and subfolders are placeholders (dummy for now)
 │   │   ├── gradient_free/
 │   │   │   ├── random_search.py
 │   │   │   ├── nelder_mead.py